soul059/Java-Web-Development/JSTL/SQL-Tags.md

+> **Warning:** The JSTL SQL tags are generally **not recommended for use in production applications**.
+They mix database logic with the presentation layer (JSP), which violates the MVC design pattern and can lead to code that is difficult to maintain, secure, and test.
+Prefer using a dedicated data access layer (e.g., DAO pattern with JDBC, Spring JDBC, or a JPA/Hibernate).
+These tags are primarily useful for rapid prototyping or very simple applications.

 # JSTL SQL Tags

 The JavaServer Pages Standard Tag Library (JSTL) SQL tag library provides a set of tags for interacting directly with relational databases from within JSP pages.
 These tags are designed to simplify database operations for rapid prototyping and in simple applications.